RetroDECK/ES-DE/THEMES-DEV.md

 The use of variants, variant triggers, color schemes, aspect ratios and transition animation profiles is optional, i.e. a theme does not need to provide any of them.
 There must however be a capabilities.xml file present in the root of the theme directory.
 So if you don't wish to provide this functionality, simply create an empty file or perhaps add a short XML comment to clarify that the theme does not provide this functionality.
 In this case the theme will still load and work correctly but the menu options for selecting variants, color schemes and aspect ratios will be grayed out.

-Note that changes to the capabilities.xml file are not reloaded when using the Ctrl+r key combination, instead ES-DE needs to be restarted to reload any changes to this file.
+Note that changes to the capabilities.xml file are not reloaded when using the Ctrl + r key combination, instead ES-DE needs to be restarted to reload any changes to this file.

 ## The \<include\> tag